writeescape/CitiTraders/readme.txt

 use /trader setprice amount

-Then right click an NPC with THE ITEM YOU WISH TO SET A PRICE ON.
+Then right click an NPC while holding the item you wish to set a price for.
+NOTE: DAMAGE VALUES AND ENCHANTMENTS ARE RESPECTED,

 Trading
 =======